Oborná: Transport

-The I/45 road from Bruntál to Krnov passes through the municipality.
+The I/45 road from Bruntál to Krnov runs through the municipality.

 The railway line Bruntál–Milotice nad Opavou runs through the municipal territory, but there is no train station.
 The municipality is served by the station in neighbouring Bruntál.

 Sights

 There are no protected cultural monuments in the municipality.
 The main landmark is the Church of the Holy Trinity.